What we eat, how we travel and how we heat our homes has a huge climate impact. But what should the government be doing to help us live greener lives?

 The report emphasises kickstarting a ‘modal shift’ away from car use, which accounts for over half of UK GHG surface transport emissions, to public transport, walking and cycling.

 A comprehensive package of measures is proposed – including investment across rail and bus networks and cycling infrastructure, and support for car clubs – which it says will deliver more cost effectively than large infrastructure schemes.
 Instead, the government is ploughing billions into road building and starving more sustainable alternatives of cash.

 There’s also support for measures that improve both the upfront and running costs of electric vehicles (EVs), as well as improving the EV charging infrastructure and encouraging fleet operators to adopt EVs, particularly in government and local authorities.

 Source of the most stubborn GHG emissions, the report calls for the introduction of an escalating air miles levy targeted at the 15% of people who take around 70% of flights.
 The much larger emissions caused by business and first-class travel should also be factored in.
 This would encourage a shift from long-haul to short-haul holiday destinations.
 And it’s likely to bolster the shift already taking place, as more people swap short-haul flights for train travel.
 In response, Eurostar is expanding its London-Amsterdam service, which takes under 4 hours for around 80% lower emissions.

 I will if you will

 People want to see leadership from government.
 And they don’t like contradictions.
 Yet on one hand, the government has declared a climate emergency.
-On the other, it continues to support fracking and expansion of Heathrow airport.
+On the other, it continues to pour billions into oil and gas projects overseas.